 For the technical team, she coordinates the procurement management in compliance with the applicable financial rules of the research sector.
 She also prepares financial information for the various external auditors of Amundsen science.

 Simon is an instrumentation professional for the CCGS Amundsen since 2014.
 He assures the installation, the integration and the maintenance of Amundsen Science scientific pool of equipment.
 He specializes in technological and computing development and is in charge of the ship core instrumentation data processing with Pascal.

 Simon great creativity at work may come from is renowned musician talent; just hear him jam with his band!

 MSc in Atmospheric and Oceanic Science

-Logistics, Administrative and Communication Coordinator
+Logistics, Administrative and Communication Coordinator (on leave)

 Amélie joined the team in 2020.
 She contributes to the planning and logistics of the annual scientific expeditions, and is involved in various administrative tasks of the organization.
 During the field season, you may see her onboard the CCGS Amundsen since she also operates the CTD-Rosette.

 If she’s not working, you’ll probably find her outside, either on a bicycle or on her skis.

 Thibaud joined the Amundsen Science team in September 2020 to be part of the technical team that will benefit from his many experiences working on board the CCGS Amundsen.
 In addition, he will be able to use his research experience to valorize the data and research activities related to the Amundsen’s campaigns.

 Passionate about adventure and the outdoors, Thibaud spends most of his free time in the woods, whether on foot, on skis or by bicycle.